Bored-Programmers/larabreadcrumb/README.md

 ])
 ```

-This will generate a breadcrumb like this: `breadcrumb.users / 1 / breadcrumb.comments / 1`.
+This will generate a breadcrumb like this: `breadcrumb.users / 1 / breadcrumb.comments / 1`. <br><br>
-**It is recommended to use a prefix**, because it will prevent conflicts with translations.
+**It is recommended to use a prefix when using translation**, because it will prevent conflicts. <br>
 For example if you have route
 `Route::get('admin/users')`, it will generate a breadcrumb like this: `admin / users`.
 It is not a problem, until you
 have translation file `admin.php`.
 Then it will give you an error `array to string conversion`.